ncatlab/nlab-content/pages/4/4/5/0/544/content.md

   \,.
 $$

-Coderivations on free coalgebras are entirely determined by their "value on cogenerators", which allows to decompose
+Coderivations on free coalgebras are entirely determined by their "value on cogenerators", which allows one to decompose $D$ as a sum:

 $$
   D = D_1 + D_2 + D_3 + \cdots